Operation Jeb Stuart III: August

 On 2 August an OH-6 was shot down 25 mi southwest of Huế.
 An F-100 was shot down 32 mi west of Huế.
 On 3 August a UH-1 was shot down 12 mi southwest of Quảng Trị killing one on board.
-On 7 August a unit of the 2nd Brigade found a bunker complex and weapons cache 19 mi west-southwest of Huế containing four SKS rifles, five 82mm mortars, one 60mm mortar, two 12.7mm machineguns and three light machineguns.
-A Division unit operating with Regional Forces (RF) engaged a PAVN force 12 miles east of Quảng Trị killing 11 and capturing one and four individual weapons.
+On 7 August a unit of the 2nd Brigade found a bunker complex and weapons cache 19 mi west-southwest of Huế containing four SKS rifles, five 82 mm mortars, one 60 mm mortar, two 12.7mm machine guns and three light machine guns.
+A division unit operating with Regional Forces (RF) engaged a PAVN force 12 miles east of Quảng Trị killing 11 and capturing one and four individual weapons.
 On 9 August an OH-6 was shot down 19 miles north-northwest of Huế.
 On 11 August an OH-13 observation helicopter was shot down 5 mi northeast of Quảng Trị.
 On 15 August a UH-1 on a medevac mission was hit by an RPG-2 9 mi south of Quảng Trị.

-On 16 August a 3rd Brigade base camp 10 mi south-southeast of Quảng Trị was hit by 100 rounds of 82mm mortar fire followed by a ground attack.
+On 16 August a 3rd Brigade base camp 10 mi south-southeast of Quảng Trị was hit by 100 rounds of 82 mm mortar fire followed by a ground attack.
 PAVN losses were 17 killed and two captured, U.S. losses were 18 killed.
 An OH-6 was shot down 16 mi south of Huế killing one crewman.
 On 17 August a unit of the 2nd Brigade and PF forces operating 12 mi northwest of Huế killed 19 PAVN and captured seven and five individual weapons.
 On 20 August at 14:00 helicopters of the 1/9th Cavalry received fire 4 mi northeast of Quảng Trị, the 2nd Brigade was air-assaulted into the area to engage the force and six helicopters were shot down with a further three shot down during the day.
 The 2nd Brigade killed 66 PAVN and captured nine; U.S. losses were three killed.
 On 23 August aeroscouts from the 3rd Brigade saw a PAVN force 6 mi south of Quảng Trị and directed helicopter gunships and airstrikes onto the area killing 35.
 A unit of the 1st Brigade found 85 PAVN dead in bunkers 4 miles northeast of Quảng Trị.
 On 29 August a unit of the 3rd Brigade found 12 PAVN dead 12 miles west of Huế.

 Cumulative operational results to the end of August were 1,742 PAVN killed and 819 individual and 118 crew-served weapons captured.
 U.S. losses were 197 killed.